NickLauerman/Getting-and-cleaning-data-project/run_analysis.md

-Project
+Peer/Class Project
 ===
-getting and cleaning data - class/peer project
+Getting and Cleaning Data
 -----
 this section has setup information for the project and for RMarkdown